Crashedmind/PlayingWithPlantUMLSource/docs/NetworkUsersMachines/NetworkUsersMachines.rst

 #.
 Bob is an Accountant in the Accounts team.
 He has Mac and an iPhone.
 #.
 They connect to the office server, and via a firewall to the Internet.

-There 3 types of element with different properties:
+There are 3 types of element with different properties:

 #.
 Users: Role, Name, Team
 #.
 Machines: Type, IP address, OS